 Working as the neutral arbiter, it is the Commission’s goal to put Ohio in a position as a leader in developing regulatory certainty, rate stability and modernized grid technologies.

 State law requires electric distribution utilities to provide their customers a default generation service.
 This is called a standard service offer, or SSO.
 An SSO may be in the form of either an electric security plan (ESP) or market rate offer (MRO).
-Electric distribution utilities are required to file applications with the PUCO to establish either an ESP or MRO.
+Electric distribution utilities are required to file applications with the Public Utilities Commission of Ohio (PUCO) to establish either an ESP or MRO.

 ESPs establish the pricing and supply of generation service, and may include distribution system investments, grid modernization, economic development and job retention initiatives and energy efficiency measures.
 The PUCO is tasked with determining whether an ESP, including its pricing and all other terms and conditions, is more favorable in the aggregate as compared to the expected results that would otherwise apply under an MRO.

-The Public Utilities Commission of Ohio (PUCO) approved Duke Energy Ohio’s first ESP in December 2008, setting gradual increases for the base price of electric generation through December 2011.
+The PUCO approved Duke Energy Ohio’s first ESP in December 2008, setting gradual increases for the base price of electric generation through December 2011.

 In November 2011, the PUCO approved Duke Energy Ohio's second ESP, in effect until May 2015.
-Under this ESP, Duke's standard service offer (SSO) load was ordered to be provided through competitive auctions.
+Under this ESP, Duke's SSO load was ordered to be provided through competitive auctions.

 In April 2015, the PUCO approved Duke Energy Ohio's third ESP, in effect until May 31, 2018.
 The third ESP again planned for Duke Energy Ohio’s SSO load to be provided through competitive auctions.

-What is Duke Energy Ohio requesting in its ESP filing?
+What is Duke Energy Ohio requesting in its ESP IV filing?

 - The Regulatory Mandates Rider would recover the operations and maintenance expenses resulting from federal, state or Commission mandates that are not otherwise recovered in base rates or other riders.

-- The Incentive Rate making Mechanism Rider would provide a credit or charge to customers based on an earnings band and the company’s actual earnings.
+- The Incentive Rate Making Mechanism Rider would provide a credit or charge to customers based on an earnings range and the company’s actual earnings.

-- The Power Forward Rider would include the costs of PowerForward related initiatives.
+- The Power Forward Rider would include the costs related to the PUCO’s PowerForward initiative.

-- The Electric Service Reliability Rider would recover incremental vegetation management expenses, including icremental operations and maintenance expenses since Jan.
+- The Electric Service Reliability Rider would recover incremental vegetation management expenses, including incremental operations and maintenance expenses since Jan.
 1, 2017.

 How can I make my voice heard?